hariniHimanshi/rootcode-backend/README.md

 ## Description

-Backend for Medichive app.
+Backend for rootcode .
 This is built with [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation